JohnForster/CV/README.md

 11 GCSEs at A* Grade.

 ## Experience

+**Vodafone** (October 2018 to present)
+*Junior web developer, working mostly in JavaScript and React.
+Helped to build the sim-only page of the web-shop.
+Included working in small agile teams, with a strong focus on code-quality, performance and automation of processes.*

 **Court of Protection** (February 2018 to June 2018)
 *Admin Officer for the case progression branch*